Piotrek2133/Drone-Propellers-Optimizer/README.md

 # Drone-Propellers-Optimizer

-## Informations about used database

-web app

-to run it:
+Drone Propellers Optimizer Web app

+To run it locally:
-0. clone
+0. clone the "twd" branch
-1. have docker
+1. Make sure you have docker installed
+2. Open the terminal inside the directory "flask-project" and run following commands (sudo is optional):
-2. sudo docker build -t my-flask-app .
+ - sudo docker build -t my-flask-app .
-3. sudo docker run -p 5000:5000 my-flask-app
+ - sudo docker run -p 5000:5000 my-flask-app
+ 3. Click on the link of the localhost in the output to open it in browser